 - She cannot warn other buyers in case the seller is dishonest

-She then notices the seller can accept escrow payments, so she sets up an escrow transaction, orders the laptop and requests for delivery to her residence.
+To secure her money from scam or fraud, she sets up an escrow transaction with Lipasafe.com, orders the laptop and requests for delivery to her residence.
 Upon delivery of the laptop, she unboxes it, inspects its condition and specifications before authorizing payment to the seller.
 Now, lets analyze these new developments once more and see how things have changed:-

 - She can now verify the condition of the laptop before paying for it